In celebration of Earth Day our content this week is dedicated to the preservation of the beautiful landscapes that blanket the world.

 Image credit – A Whale Shark by Elite Diving Agency

-From June to September the waters off Isla Mujeres are brimming with whale sharks as they migrate up the Yucatan coast in search of food.
+From June to September the waters off Isla Mujeres are brimming with whale sharks as they migrate up the Yucatan coast in search of food, and numerous operators offer snorkelling trips to swim with these majestic and gentle creatures.
+However the region also boasts a wealth of inspiring dive sites, from deep cenotes to vibrant coral reefs, and even an underwater museum, Mexico is every diver’s dream.

-Read a first hand account of swimming with these incredible creatures by Bret & Alex Love over at Green Global Travel.
+Read a first hand account of swimming with whale sharks by Bret & Alex Love over at Green Global Travel.

 OSPREY REEF CORAL SEA AUSTRALIA

-Image credit – A Hydrophiide – Sea Snake by Benjamin Jones
+Image credit – A Hydrophiide – Sea Snake by wanderlusters.com

 A submerged atoll 150km from the eastern coast of Australia, the sheer walls of the Osprey descend into inky blue to depths of around 2000m.
 A refuelling station for larger pelagic species such a sharks and rays the reef is also home to a thriving population of colourful reef fish, macro life and crustaceans.